 My boyfriend at the time had a fax machine!
 I can remember the wild excitement; people queuing up to use it, and then the even more wild excitement when he purchased an Apple Mac - one of those, that in my mind's eye, resembled a beige cereal box with a tiny screen.

-I was clearing out a bookshelf yesterday and came across the early version of today's Smart Phones - The Filofax.
+While clearing out a bookshelf yesterday, I came across the early version of today's Smart Phones - The Filofax.

 My Filofax - how proud I was of it at the time.
-It was the lifeline in my job (stylist) Information stored in there of transport companies, prop houses, photographers, etc. But unlike a smart phone, the information stored within in had virtually no order; a vague nod to someones surname, or street name where someone might have told me that Fred so and so lived and who might be able to lend me a vintage Bentley for a photo shoot, or whatever I was sweatily tracking down at that moment in time.
+It was the lifeline in my job (stylist).
+Information stored of transport companies, prop houses, photographers, etc. But unlike a smart phone, the information stored within had virtually no order; a vague nod to someones surname, or street name where someone might have told me that Fred so and so lived - he who might be able to lend me a vintage Bentley for a photo shoot, or whatever I was sweatily tracking down at that moment in time.

 How did I do that job without emails?
 I can't imagine now the endless phone calls, checking a re-checking dates, times, deliveries.
 But I did.
 We did.
 The world did function, even though you could only go to the bank between certain hours in the afternoon.

 Below, a page from the afore-mentioned book, including a piranha and a phone number for Ryanair - imagine, no booking a flight on-line . . .